 But (big but) if you want to improve your cycling ability — not just your aerobic ability — you need to ride your bike.
 The best exercise is that which is specific to the sport.

-I recommend buying an indoor trainer and pedaling your bike on it when you can’t get on the road.
+If money and space aren’t issues, I recommend buying an indoor trainer and pedaling your bike on it when you can’t get on the road.
+Consider one of the newer smart trainers, which allow you to use lots of different apps like Zwift or Sufferfest to help make trainer riding more effective (and a lot more fun).
 If you still want to work out on the elliptical trainer, use it for an occasional change of pace or cross-training.